 At the southern tip of Washington, D.C., sits Ward 8, the city’s oldest community known for the historic neighborhoods of Anacostia and Congress Heights.
-For all its vibrancy and culture, only 19% of its residents hold a bachelor’s degree, the lowest rate of higher education attainment in D.C.
+For all its vibrancy and culture, less than 10% of its residents hold a bachelor’s degree, the lowest rate of higher education attainment in D.C.

 A View Inside…